 Vehicles are starting to emerge.
 Regardless of your overall market view, relative strength is standing out clearly — and the potential vehicles for each scenario are taking shape.

-Currencies: Old fashion classic
+Currencies: Old fashion classic fly to quality?

 The companies that took the hardest hit this week — the cherry on top